Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Camperdown, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Camperdown has averaged approximately 12 new dwelling approvals annually over the past five financial years, totalling an estimated 60 homes.
-As of FY-26 so far, 7 approvals have been recorded.
-The population in Camperdown has declined recently, yet housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
-New properties are constructed at an average expected construction cost value of $541,000, indicating developers target the premium market segment with higher-end properties.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Camperdown experienced around 12 dwelling approvals annually over the past five financial years ending June 30, totalling an estimated 60 homes.
+As of July-September 2026 (FY-26), seven approvals have been recorded.
+Despite population decline during this period, development activity has been adequate relative to population change, potentially benefiting buyers.
+Average construction cost value for new properties is $541,000, suggesting a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development